How To Convert Hard Money Leads To Actual Loans

 Here is a rule that took me 15 years to fully implement.
 Every single communication you have with somebody has to turn into a next communication.
 When you hang up the phone, there is always a next touch scheduled.
 Always.

 If they have a deal right now, obviously that is the priority.
 Drop everything and get the term sheet out.
 But what about the real estate investor you met at a meetup group who just closed with another lender?
-What about the person who says they are getting into investing in six months?
-What about the guy who lost money on a flip and thinks he is done?
+What about the person who says they are getting into investing in 6 months?
+What about the guy who lost money on a flip and is questioning doing another deal?

-You put every single one of them on your calendar for a future call.
+You put every single one of them on your calendar (or into your CRM) for a future call.
 The person using another lender gets a 60-day follow up.
-The person who is six months out gets a three-month check in.
-Even the guy who says he is out of the game gets a one-year follow up because people change their minds.
+The person who is six months out gets a 3-month check in.
+Even the guy who says he is out of the game gets a 1 year follow up because people change their minds.

 In the calendar event, I write notes about who they are and what we discussed.
 Call Eric.
 Cool investor from New Jersey.
 Did a deal with another lender last time.
 Ask about his project.
 This builds up a calendar full of warm leads.
 Would you rather call someone you have talked to before or cold call a random mortgage broker?
 The choice is obvious.

-But here is what I tell everyone.
-You only need two things set up.
+We have been using GoHighLevel as our CRM.
+Before that, it was Infusionsoft among others.
+They are all extremely overwhelming.
+The trick is to keep it very simple and build it out slowly (1 project at a time).
+You only really need two things set up at the beginning.
 One funnel to get people on the phone.
 One funnel for long-term nurture.
 That is it.
 Do not overcomplicate it.
 Do not try to automate everything from day one.
 Just get those two workflows running and everything else can come later.

 The biggest advantage of a system like GoHighLevel is compliant text messaging.
 The text message stuff has been a game changer at Hard Money Bankers.
 I see interactions coming back 24/7.
 People respond to texts way more than emails.
 If you can incorporate compliant texting with opt-outs built in, you will see immediate results.

 One more thing about CRMs.
 If you are going to use one, you have to be all in.
 Everyone in the office either commits 100% or they do not use it at all.
-You cannot have people checking email in Gmail and also sometimes looking at the CRM.
-All communications go through one system.
-That is the only way it works.
+You have to be able to commit to using one system that should be able to accomplish everything.
+Lead follow-up, tracking, communications, calendar, etc..
+This is how it works the best.

 Stop Negotiating Over Email